renkunx/renkunx/README.md

 # Hi there, Island 👋

 ## About Me
-I'm a passionate software developer with a strong interest in data science, machine learning, and open-source projects.
+I'm a passionate software developer with a strong interest in open-source projects.
 I love exploring new technologies and applying them to solve real-world problems.

-- 🔭 I’m currently working on [Your Project Name]
-- 🌱 I’m currently learning [Technology or Skill You're Learning]
-- 👯 I’m looking to collaborate on [Open Source Project or Area of Interest]
-- 🤔 I’m looking for help with [Specific Issue or Project]
-- 💬 Ask me about [Your Expertise or Interests]
-- 📫 How to reach me: [Your Email or Contact Method]
-- 😄 Pronouns: They/Them
-- ⚡ Fun fact: [A Fun or Interesting Fact About You]

 ## Languages and Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-F7DF1E?style=flat&logo=javascript&logoColor=black)